monkeytypegame/monkeytype/CONTRIBUTING.md

 Below are a set of general guidelines for different types of changes.

+### Commit Guidelines

+We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages.
+This allows us to automatically generate changelogs and version releases.
+Please follow the guidelines below when writing commit messages.
+If you are using VSCode, you can install the [Conventional Commits](https://marketplace.visualstudio.com/items?itemName=vivaxy.vscode-conventional-commits) extension to help you write commit messages.

+For commit types, we use the following:

+- `feat`: A new feature
+- `enhance`: An enhancement to an existing feature
+- `fix`: A bug fix
+- `docs`: Documentation only changes
+- `style`: Changes that do not affect the meaning of the code (white-space, formatting, missing semi-colons, etc)
+- `refactor`: A code change that neither fixes a bug nor adds a feature, but makes the code easier to read, understand, or improve
+- `perf`: A code change that improves performance
+- `test`: Adding missing tests or correcting existing tests
+- `build`: Changes that affect the build system or external dependencies (example scopes: gulp, broccoli, npm)
+- `ci`: Changes to our CI configuration files and scripts (example scopes: Travis, Circle, BrowserStack, SauceLabs)
+- `revise`: A change that revises a previous commit
+- `chore`: Other changes that don't apply to any of the above

 ### Theme Guidelines

 <!-- TODO: add screenshots to provide examples for dos and don'ts -->